Wild Roots Remembrance Retreat

 Saturday September 20 Day 4: *FREE DAY

-Sunday September 21 Day 5: A Day at Strandhill Beach
+Sunday September 21 Day 5: A Day at Culleenamore Strand + Strandhill Beach Ancestral Healing Ceremony

 Reconnecting with the Spirit of Water, Seaweed, Our Inner Mermaid, and the Ancestors.
-Spending the day at Strandhill Beach in County Sligo, Ireland, is nothing short of a pilgrimage to the edge of the world—where land yields to sea and spirit flows as freely as the tide.
+Spending the day at the ancient Beaches in County Sligo, Ireland, is nothing short of a pilgrimage to the edge of the world, where land yields to sea and spirit flows as freely as the tide.
 Here, on this wild Atlantic shore, the wind carries whispers of ancestors and the salt-laced air invites deep remembering.
-With each step across the sand, we’re drawn into communion with the spirit of water—ever shifting, ever cleansing.
+With each step across the sand, weβre drawn into communion with the spirit of water, ever shifting, ever cleansing.
 The seaweed that washes ashore is not just marine flora but sacred offering: medicine, nourishment, and ancient teacher.
 Gathering it gently, we honor its gifts and the wisdom it holds, rooted in rhythms older than time.
-As the waves crash and curl, our inner mermaid awakens—wild, intuitive, fluid.
-We allow ourselves to be softened by the sea’s embrace, to listen deeply, and to remember that we, too, are made of water.
-In ritual or simple stillness, we open a conversation with the sea and all those who came before us—those who lived by the tides, harvested from the rocks, and sang to the moonlit surf.
-Strandhill becomes more than a beach—it becomes a portal.
+As the waves crash and curl, our inner mermaid awakens, wild, intuitive, fluid.
+We allow ourselves to be softened by the seaβs embrace, to listen deeply, and to remember that we, too, are made of water.
+In ritual or simple stillness, we open a conversation with the sea and all those who came before us, those who lived by the tides, harvested from the rocks, and sang to the moonlit surf.
+Strandhill becomes more than a beach, it becomes a portal.
 A place to reconnect with our own watery depths, the lineage that flows through us, and the living presence of the ocean as healer, guide, and kin.

 Breakfast and lunch is included.

-Monday September 22 Day 6: Ancestral Healing Ceremony and Flower Essence Making
+Monday September 22 Day 6: Mabon Celebration and Flower Essence Making

 Breakfast and lunch is included.